 Ray originally raised money for the Semper Fi Fund while training to do the Marine Corps Marathon.
 Having learned even more about the great work the folks at this worthwhile charity, we’ve decided to partner with them.
 We now contribute $5 from every job we do.

 If you want to contribute to a group that spends the money raised on the people that need it, the Semper Fi Fund is the one.
-94% goes to Our Warriors and they’re families
+Ninety-four percent (94%) of donations go to Our Warriors and they’re families.

 Colorado Conservatory of Dance

 Why did we give to this unique charity?
 We like to dance, but that wasn’t the reason.
 We attended a gathering hosted by the Colorado Conservatory of Dance.
 We saw their outreach program working with disabled kids.
 The kids had huge smiles on their faces.
-Tell me that doesn’t stink.
 We ended up doubling our donation.
 Okay, it wasn’t huge money, but for a small window gutter cleaning business, it felt good to give what we did.

 Josh Jammers Let’s Cure Type 1 Diabetes